sl1453/sl1453.github.io/about.md

 subtitle: Hey there!
 ---

 I am a passionate and effective **communicator**, both in research and in everyday life.
-I have a strong enthusiasm for **interdisciplinary research** and recently discovered a tireless drive for conducting and learning **bioinformatic data analyses**.
+I have a strong enthusiasm for **interdisciplinary research** and recently discovered a tireless drive for **bioinformatic data analyses**.

 ### 💼 Research Experience